A01745419/Career_Projects/README.md

 I included some of my first projects of programming.
 1. Python / soccer concept video game on PyGame.
 2. Python / analysis of Twitter information with developer account.
-3. Arduino / prototype of safe (strongbox) with components.
+3. Arduino / prototype of a strongbox with components.

 1st Semester